 Glimepiride may pass into breast milk.
-Glimepiride should not be taken during breast

-Geneding.
-Ask your doctor or pharmacist for advice before taking any medicine.
+Glimepiride should not be taken during breast feeding.
+If you are pregnant or breast-feeding, think you may be pregnant or are planning to have a baby, ask your doctor or pharmacist for advice before taking this medicine.